MalloZup/malloblog/content/posts/api-thoughts.md

 and implement just the "details".
 Some devs just simple left company, or somehow you join to X codebase in a phase where no one as anymore a clue what is going on.

 I think everyone is different, developers are human with their characters and organization.

+The "core" of the problem, is that we cannot only rely on experience of people, but instead we need more thinking on release practices/knowledge methodologies.

 So to close the libvirt example, I think we are taking a rationale approach: trying to reviewing the PR as much we can, researching, trying to see the general picture.
 There are still failure on this.